jaquadro/StorageDrawers/README.md

 You will also need Chameleon, in order to run StorageDrawers.
 This can also be downloaded from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/chameleon).

+There's also a discord community for Texel's mods: https://discord.gg/8WtpQfy

 For Developers
 --------------